U.S. Imports

 U.S. Exports: $0

-DC is the center of US trade policy, housing agencies such as the Office of the United States Trade Representative (USTR), the International Trade Commission (ITC), the Department of Commerce, and US Customs and Border Protection headquarters, making it critical for regulatory and policy engagement.
+Key trade agencies headquartered in DC include the Office of the United States Trade Representative (USTR), the Department of Commerce's International Trade Administration, the US International Trade Commission, and US Customs and Border Protection headquarters.

 Imports